nemo0622/pokeemerald-expansion/Seaglass README.md

     - Almost all Pokémon have recieved some changes!
 From slight stat changes to new types, each Pokémon should feel more unique to use
 - Party-wide EXP Share, with soft level caps to balance this change
     - This is *NOT* a "difficulty hack"!
 These changes just cut down on some grind while still keeping a good balance
-    - Soft level cap allows for you to reach 1 level above the gym leader's max, then halves exp gain for the next few levels, then cuts it more
+    - Soft level cap allows for you to reach the gym leader's max, then halves exp gain for the next few levels, then cuts it more
+- Battle Gimmick: Z-Power Ring and Z-Crystals can be obtained from the DEVON Corporation after delivering Steven's letter
+    - Completely optional and out of the way - if you don't like Z-Moves, don't even bother getting the Z-Ring!
+    - EXP.
+Share is given by Scott in Petalburg, just after Wally's catching tutorial
 - Various QoL Changes, including:
     - Type Effectiveness shown in battle
     - HM System revamp: if HM is in bag and the right badge is owned, Pokémon that can learn the HMs can naturally use them